Each year we have more privacy violations and security breaches. And each year, VPN popularity grows with them.

 How much do VPNs cost?

 The average cost of a VPN varies from company to company.
-Any product that belongs to more popular brands costs an average of $3.69 a month for their discounted 1-3 year deals.
-Regarding monthly prices without discounts, it averages at $10.45.
+The cheapest monthly VPN can cost around $3.69 a month for discounted 1-3 year deals.
+Monthly prices without discounts average about $10.45.

 How many people use a VPN?